jmatth/genki2anki/README.md

 ## Known Issues
 * Some cards will be created where the "kanji" image is just a duplicate of the kana reading.
 This is a result of how Genki structured the data within their app and can't be helped.
-After the first couple chapters these seem to become the exception rather than the rule, so if it really bothers you it shouldn't be too much work to delete the images from such notes by editing them during review.
+The simplest solution is to just edit such cards as they come up during your study sessions and delete the image from the kanji field.
+Then once you're done click `Tools -> Empty Cards...` to have Anki remove the now empty kanji cards.
+Since most cards don't have kanji until lesson 3, it might also be preferable to go through notes from the first two lessons and modify each card to remove the kanji before you start using the deck.
 * Some of the readings have hints in parenthesis that give away the English meaning (for example "あの (um . . .)").
 Your best option is just do edit the cards as they come up during study sessions.